mri-ihg/EVAdb/doc/readme_samplesheets.txt

 # Import the file
 # The import requires that an external samplesheet for the same sample has been imported.
 # The paths to vcftools have to be added to current.config.xml
-snvdbExomeInsert_vcf.pl -se hg19_test -i S0001.sample.annotated.vcf
+snvdbExomeInsert_vcf.pl -se hg19_test -i -c gatk S0001.sample.annotated.vcf